lpolish/luispulidocom-new-blog/src/content/posts/photobiomodulation-device-compliance.md

 ## Integrating PBM into Clinical Workflows

 For PBM devices to succeed, they must integrate seamlessly into clinical settings.
 In surgical environments, this means designing compact, user-friendly devices that staff can operate without disrupting workflows.
 Intuitive interfaces and compatibility with existing equipment enhance adoption.

+Our experience at [PBM Hospital](https://pbmhospital.mx/en/home/) has shown that close collaboration between clinicians and engineers is key to successful device integration.
+By observing how PBM devices are used in daily practice, we continually refine our designs to better meet the needs of both patients and healthcare professionals.

 Clinical evidence is vital for regulatory approval and clinician trust.
 Studies should include standardized outcomes, wound healing rates, alongside biomarker data to demonstrate PBM’s effects.
 Long-term follow-up captures delayed benefits, which are common in PBM applications.